stevens-textmining/HateModerate/README.md

 `labelers` provides index of all annotators who reviewed this sentence.

-`type` is a categorical variable that indicates the classes to which this non-hateful example belongs.
+`type_name` is a categorical variable that indicates the classes to which this non-hateful example belongs.

-`label` is the index of the 'type' for these non-hateful sentences.
+`type` is the index of the 'type' for these non-hateful sentences.

-`gpt_label` is the predicted 'label' for these non-hateful sentences, determined using GPT-4.
+`is_valid_gpt` provides a binary label indicating whether a sentence matches the specified 'type'.
+A label of 0 represents 'not valid', and 1 represents 'valid', as determined by GPT-4.

+`is_valid_human_1` provides a binary label indicating whether a sentence matches the specified 'type'.
+A label of 0 represents 'not valid', and 1 represents 'valid', as determined by first human annotator.

+`is_valid_human_2` provides a binary label indicating whether a sentence matches the specified 'type'.
+A label of 0 represents 'not valid', and 1 represents 'valid', as determined by second human annotator.

-## Benchmarking Hate Speech Detectors' Consistency with Content Policies (Section 4.1 & Section 4.2)
+## Testing Hate Speech Detectors' Conformity with Content Policies (Section 4.1 & Section 4.2)

 ### Instructions for reproducing (requires API keys for OpenAI and Google Perspective)